Interlace Polynomials for Multimatroids and Delta-Matroids

 In this section we recall the algebra of set systems generated by the operations of pivot and loop complementation \cite{BH/PivotLoopCompl/09}.
-Additionally we recall from \cite{BH/NullityLoopcGraphsDM/10} the notion of distance in set systems and its main properties w.r.t.\ \dmatroids.
+Additionally we recall from \cite{BH/NullityLoopcGraphsDM/10} the notion of distance in set systems and its main properties with respect to \dmatroids.

-We let $\two$ be the field consisting of two elements.
-In this field addition and multiplication are equal to the logical exclusive-or and logical conjunction, which are denoted by $\xor$ and $\land$ respectively.
-Of course these operations carry over to sets, e.g., for sets $A, B \subseteq V$ and $x \in V$, $x \in A \xor B$ iff $(x \in A) \xor (x \in B)$.
-For sets, $\xor$ is thus the symmetric difference operator.